martusheff/nativityofthemotherofgod/content/articles/6th-sunday-after-pentecost-2025.md

 often times asked in this present day.

 **We** hear St Paul write to the communities that he started, about presenting themselves to God.
-How?
 How are we to present ourselves to God?
 The apostle Paul writes to the Christian that are in Rome and states that, we must begin our presentation to God, with our bodies, “*By presenting our bodies a living sacrifice, holy, acceptable to God, which is